-As described in the previous section, DCYF identified 3,278 reports of abuse or neglect that were received during the first Reporting Period and subsequently screened in for investigation.
-In 2,765 of those 3,278 reports (84.35%), DCYF completed the investigation within the timeframe mandated by Rhode Island statute.
-Of the 2,765 investigations completed within a timely manner, 2,435 were completed within 30 days, and another 330 were completed within 45 days with supervisor approval and a documented reason for the extension of the investigation.
-This statewide outcome of 84.35 percent falls short of the 85 percent threshold described in Section 8.3 of the Settlement Agreement.
+As described in the previous section, DCYF identified 3,181 reports of abuse or neglect that were received during the third Reporting Period and subsequently screened in for investigation.
+In 2,204 of those 3,181 reports (69.29%), DCYF completed the investigation within the timeframe mandated by Rhode Island statute.
+While this does not exceed the 85 percent threshold described in the Settlement Agreement as previously noted, PCG has, to date, not received a list of the investigations which were approved by a supervisor to continue for an additional 15 days to conclude at 45 days past the date of investigation start.

-PCG conducted a case review of 100 reports of abuse or neglect received during the Reporting Period which were screened in by DCYF in order to verify that the investigation was completed within the timeframe provided by DCYF.
-In each of the 100 reports reviewed, PCG found that the outcome reported by DCYF (whether it indicated a successful case or a non-compliant case) was accurate.
+PCG conducted a case review of 100 reports of abuse or neglect received during the Reporting Period which were screened in by DCYF which were identified as a success in order to verify that the investigation was completed within the timeframe provided by DCYF.
+In each of the 100 reports reviewed, PCG found that the outcome reported by DCYF was accurate.

-DCYF evaluated outcomes for all 3,278 applicable reports of abuse or neglect received during the Reporting Period, and the statistical validity of those results did not need to be calculated.
-PCG's case review of 100 screened-in reports (representing 3.1 percent of the statewide universe) is concordant with DCYF's findings with a margin of error of ±9.9 percent at a 95 percent confidence interval.
+DCYF evaluated outcomes for all 3,181 applicable reports of abuse or neglect received during the Reporting Period, and the statistical validity of those results did not need to be calculated.
+PCG's case review of 100 screened-in reports (representing 3.14 percent of the statewide universe) is concordant with DCYF's findings with a margin of error of ±9.7 percent at a 95 percent confidence level.
 As described in the "Monitoring Team Sample Size Recommendations" section, the number of cases reviewed were insufficient to ensure the three percent margin of error recommended by the Data Validator.

-Based on the size of the statewide universe of CPS reports screened in during the first Reporting Period (3,278 reports), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to 440 cases in order to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the size of the statewide universe of CPS reports screened in during the third Reporting Period (3,181 reports), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to a sufficient number of reports to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the 3,181 reports evaluated during the third Reporting Period, 440 reports would need to be reviewed in order to achieve the recommended level of statistical confidence in the results.

-Since DCYF's performance on this measure during the first Reporting Period did not reach the 85 percent threshold described in the Settlement Agreement, the Monitoring Team does not recommend that these case reviews be retroactively conducted on cases from the first Reporting Period, but that the revised sampling criteria be applied in future periods.
+DCYF's performance on this measure during the third Reporting Period did not meet the baseline established in the Settlement Agreement, and the Monitoring Team does not recommend that reviews be conducted retroactively on this measure to achieve the required level of statistical validity.